shoeffner/mthesis/src/models_and_methods.md

 detect the face and pupils would fail before these calculations are done.

 The difficulty is to find all variables such that @eq:matrix-intersection can be solved.
-The following sections will show how the eye ball centers are determined using a generic 3D head model, followed by how \Gaze{} detects faces and eyes in an image.
+The following sections will show how the eyeball centers are determined using a generic 3D head model, followed by how \Gaze{} detects faces and eyes in an image.
 The detected face landmarks are used to find the pupil centers and project them into the 3D model, as well as to estimate the head pose in relation to the camera.
 Once the relation to the camera is established, a distance estimate is performed to calculate the screen position in the model coordinate system.
-The eye ball centers, pupil locations in model coordinates, and screen corners in model coordinates can be inserted into
+The eyeball centers, pupil locations in model coordinates, and screen corners in model coordinates can be inserted into
 @eq:matrix-intersection to find $t$ and calculate the gaze points.
 Eventually the gaze points are converted into target coordinates, for example the pixels of the screen.

-### 3D head model and eye ball centers
+### 3D head model and eyeball centers

-The eye ball centers can be modeled as part of a 3D head model which will be needed to estimate the head pose in relation to the camera.
+The eyeball centers can be modeled as part of a 3D head model which will be needed to estimate the head pose in relation to the camera.
 A simplified 3D head model using six landmarks is proposed by @Mallick2016.
 It does not use the metric system but coordinates within "some arbitrary reference frame"